itsoulos/GlobalOptimus/paper/paper.md

 ##  Software
 <p style="text-align: justify;">
-The software uses the QT library, available from  https://qt.io.
+The software can be compiled using the QT library, available from  https://qt.io.
 The researcher should code the objective function and a number of other mandatory functions in the C++ programming language.
 Also, the researcher should provide the dimension of the objective function as well as the bound of the function.
 Subsequently, the user can select a global optimization method to apply to the problem from a wide range of available methods.</p>

 ### Implemented global optimization methods
 <p style="text-align: justify?">